When Marriage Doesn’t Break — It Simply Becomes Expected

 Often, there is still genuine care and respect.

-That is what makes the shift so difficult to name.
+That is what makes emotional distance in marriage so difficult to name.

 Because how do you explain loss when nothing has been taken?